conradakunga/Blog/_posts/2024-12-22-caching-in-net-applications-the-hybrid-cache.md

 Of note is the [MemoryCacheEntryOptions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.memory.memorycacheentryoptions?view=net-9.0-pp) - this is what is used to configure how long before to flush the cache.
 In our case, it is every 5 minutes.
 This is called **absolute expiry**.

-You can also set a **sliding expiration** that resets the counter every time an entry is accessed.
+You can also set a **sliding expiration** that resets the timer every time an entry is accessed.

 Also, note the use of a cache key, in our case `allSpiesKey`.
 This is what is used to refer to the data in the cache for setting and fetching.